robert-v/Mutate-public/README.md

 See more examples under [transformations](https://github.com/robert-v/Mutate-public/tree/main/transformations) folder

 ## Limitations
-- Tools selector location - the tool tries to read selected text rectangle and change it's location accordingly, but some apps don't report this
+- Tools selector location - the tool tries to read selected text rectangle and change it's location accordingly, but some apps don't report this.
+In such case the tool falls back to mouse poiner location.
 - Terminals - the transformed text will not overwrite selected text but will appear at the cusor position

 ## Explore My macOS Apps